ccubc/Recipe2Cuisine/README.md

 # Multi-Class Text Classification with Scikit-Learn
-### Given a list of recipe ingredients, can you tell the cuisine type? --- supervised learning with labeled text data
+### Given a list of recipe ingredients, can you predict the cuisine type? --- supervised learning with labeled text data
 #### The workflow:
 * Data pre-processing (data exploration, train-test split, represent text in numerical values using **tf-idf**)
 * Model selection (evaluate models by comparing the cross-validation score of the training set): **logistic regression**, **linear support vector machine**, **multinomial naive bayes**, **random forest**; of which linear SVM performs the best.